NoraH1to/setup-cli/README.md

 ### afterOutput

-Execute after outputting the virtual file tree to disk.
+Execute after outputting the virtual file tree to disk with formatting.

 Usually used to execute some installation scripts, for example you need to customize `eslint` configuration: